 This probably doesn’t mean much at the moment, so lets break it down.
 The idea is to take diagram 1, and transform it into diagram 7.
 Starting with 1;

-There are 5 grey hab-blocks stacked on top of each other 5 stories high, a greenery block out front to give a bit of kerb appeal to the 2 black road blocks.
+In BSD 1 there are 5 grey hab-blocks stacked on top of each other 5 stories high, a greenery block out front to give a bit of kerb appeal to the 2 black road blocks.
 Two black road blocks are the width of a UK road with pavement down the sides.
 Out back a long line of blue car parking space blocks (this is a ‘ideal’ version so each flat gets a parking space, which is unlikely in big cities like London).
-The whole design is 10 blocks wide (the flat block counts as 2 blocks).
-The flat block is 32 sq meters, about the minimum space for a full one bedroom flat allowed by English law (I looked it up).
+The whole design is 10 blocks deep (the hab-units count as 2 blocks).
+With each 2 space-block hab-unit being 32 sq meters, about the minimum space for a full one bedroom flat allowed by English law (I looked it up).

-Overall BSD 1 represents a simple design idea that has been around for a very long time.
+Overall BSD 1 represents a simple architecture paradigm that has been around for a very long time.
 Now lets start messing with it, and play about with these space-blocks.

 BSD 3 we can start to address the whole ‘defies gravity’ thing, and move the top block down to fill most of the gap.
 It’s not perfect but it’s a start.
 We also keep the garden and just build out over more of the car parking space.
 The most notable thing is the reduction in height, it now dropped down to a 4 story building, but we’ll get back to that later as we want to get back to 5 stories.